spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 ## Configure your Backup in GCP Bucket

-These locations can be configured and managed from the 'Settings' option under 'Project' and can be selected as a backup location while backing up any cluster in the project.
+These locations can be configured and managed from the **Settings** option under **Project** and can be selected as a backup location while backing up any cluster in the project.

 The following details are required to configure a backup location in GCP:

-1. **Location Name**: Name of your choice.
+1. **Location Name** - Name of your choice.

-2. **Location Provider**: Google Cloud (Choose this option when backing up to the GCP bucket object store).
+2. **Location Provider** - Google Cloud (Choose this option when backing up to the GCP bucket object store).

-3. **Bucket**: The name of the bucket name pre-created on the object store.
+3. **Bucket** - The name of the bucket name pre-created on the object store.

-4. **JSON Credentials**: For external authentication of the GCP storage.
+4. **JSON Credentials** - For external authentication of the GCP storage.

 ## Add a Backup Location